 What Is HARO?

-The platform allows you to pitch your expertise to reporters who are in need of sources.
-This follows the ethos that I love—satisfying demand.
 Instead of “cold pitching” journalists on the thing that is important to you, you’re helping them to do the thing that is important to them.
+This vastly increases your chances of being featured in a high-authority publication.

-Why Is HARO Important?
+Why Is It Important?

 The brand often solely exists on Google, 99% of the traffic comes from Google search, and, ironically, Google can’t trust that.

-It’s a quick, easy and free process (unless you want a Premium account).
+It’s a quick, easy, and free process (unless you want a premium account).
 But before I talk about steps, first consider how marketable you are.

 Sure, your goal may be to promote your personal website, but when it comes to PR like this, you are the front man (or woman).